Gospel of John: Synoptic gospels and Pauline literature

-While John makes no direct mention of Jesus' baptism, he does quote John the Baptist's description of the descent of the Holy Spirit as a dove, as happens at Jesus' baptism in the Synoptics.
-Major synoptic speeches of Jesus are absent, including the Sermon on the Mount and the Olivet Discourse, and the exorcisms of demons are never mentioned as in the Synoptics.
-John never lists all of the Twelve Disciples and names at least one disciple, Nathanael, whose name is not found in the Synoptics.
+While John makes no direct mention of Jesus's baptism, he does quote John the Baptist's description of the descent of the Holy Spirit as a dove, as happens at Jesus's baptism in the Synoptics.
+Major synoptic speeches of Jesus are absent, including the Sermon on the Mount and the Olivet Discourse, and the exorcisms of demons are not mentioned.
+John does not list the Twelve Disciples and names at least one disciple, Nathanael, whose name is not found in the Synoptics.
 Thomas is given a personality beyond a mere name, described as "Doubting Thomas".

-Jesus is identified with the Word ("Logos"), and the Word is identified with theos ("god" in Greek); no such identification is made in the Synoptics.
-In Mark, Jesus urges his disciples to keep his divinity secret, but in John he is very open in discussing it, even referring to himself as "I AM", the title God gives himself in Exodus at his self-revelation to Moses.
-In the Synoptics, the chief theme is the Kingdom of God and the Kingdom of Heaven (the latter specifically in Matthew), while John's theme is Jesus as the source of eternal life and the Kingdom is only mentioned twice.
+Jesus is identified with the Word ("Logos"), and the Word is identified with theos ("god" in Greek); the Synoptics make no such identification.
+In Mark, Jesus urges his disciples to keep his divinity secret, but in John he is very open in discussing it, even calling himself "I AM", the title God gives himself in Exodus at his self-revelation to Moses.
+In the Synoptics, the chief theme is the Kingdom of God and the Kingdom of Heaven (the latter specifically in Matthew), while John's theme is Jesus as the source of eternal life, and the Kingdom is only mentioned twice.
+Lindars argues that the “I am” sayings were concerned with issues of the church–synagogue debate at the time of composition).
 In contrast to the synoptic expectation of the Kingdom (using the term parousia, meaning "coming"), John presents a more individualistic, realized eschatology.

-In the Synoptics, quotations from Jesus are usually in the form of short, pithy sayings; in John, longer quotations are often given.
-The vocabulary is also different, and filled with theological import: in John, Jesus does not work "miracles", but "signs" which unveil his divine identity.
+In the Synoptics, quotations of Jesus are usually in the form of short, pithy sayings; in John, longer quotations are often given.
+The vocabulary is also different, and filled with theological import: in John, Jesus does not work "miracles", but "signs" that unveil his divine identity.
 Most scholars consider John not to contain any parables.
-Rather it contains metaphorical stories or allegories, such as those of the Good Shepherd and of the True Vine, in which each individual element corresponds to a specific person, group, or thing.
+Rather, it contains metaphorical stories or allegories, such as those of the Good Shepherd and the True Vine, in which each element corresponds to a specific person, group, or thing.
 Other scholars consider stories like the childbearing woman or the dying grain to be parables.

-According to the Synoptics, the arrest of Jesus was a reaction to the cleansing of the temple, while according to John it was triggered by the raising of Lazarus.
-The Pharisees, portrayed as more uniformly legalistic and opposed to Jesus in the synoptic gospels, are instead portrayed as sharply divided; they debate frequently in John's accounts.
+According to the Synoptics, Jesus's arrest was a reaction to the cleansing of the temple; according to John, it was triggered by the raising of Lazarus.
+The Pharisees, portrayed as more uniformly legalistic and opposed to Jesus in the synoptic gospels, are portrayed as sharply divided; they frequently debate.
 Some, such as Nicodemus, even go so far as to be at least partially sympathetic to Jesus.
-This is believed to be a more accurate historical depiction of the Pharisees, who made debate one of the tenets of their system of belief.
+This is believed to be a more accurate historical depiction of the Pharisees, who made debate one of the tenets of their belief system.

 In place of the communal emphasis of the Pauline literature, John stresses the personal relationship of the individual to God.